Dualsub/trading/README.md

 ***DISCLAMER:***
 * The data used is not true histoical data, but still resembles real stock movements.
-* Comission is not taken into account with the current model.
+* Commission is not taken into account with the current model.

 #### Examples of profitable results: